DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_what-to-prepare-for-a-mock-assessment.md

 ### After the mock assessment

 The panel will complete the mock report within 7 working days.
-The service assessment team will review and share it with the team.
+The service assessment plus team will review and share it with the team.

 The mock report will include an overall [RAG (red, amber, green) status](link) for the service, plus a RAG status against the [14 points of the Government Service Standard](https://www.gov.uk/service-manual/service-standard), feedback, and any actions.
 Feedback should help prioritize what the team want to focus on before the date of the service assessment.